 Your preschoolers and kindergarteners will have a merry time learning with these fun and festive Christmas Morning Tubs!

 From letter order to shape recognition, your young learners will work on a variety of important literacy and math skills.

 Click on the picture to learn more about the 10 resources that are included in this bundle!

 Download the Gingerbread House Letter Cards:

-To get the printables for this Gingerbread House Letter Matching Activity, click on the button below and fill out the form.
+To get the printables for this Gingerbread House Letter Matching Activity emailed to you, fill out the form below.